-Here we are, the last stop on Kevin Kosbab's blog hop celebrating his new book, The Quilter's Appliqué Workshop.
-But Kevin hasn't run out of information to share about how to applique--and we have a copy of his book to give away.
+Kevin Kosbab is wrapping up the blog hop for his new book, The Quilter's Appliqué Workshop.
+But he hasn't run out of information to share about how to applique.

 |Kevin Kosbab shows you how to easily achieve beautiful appliqué results like this in his book Quilter's AppliquéWorkshop.